atet/flutter/README.md

 ### Java (OpenJDK)

 - Given Oracle's change of heart with Java 8, we'll use OpenJDK instead
-- Find the latest OpenJDK for Windows (x64) [here](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21) or you can directly download `v21.0.6` from: https://aka.ms/download-jdk/microsoft-jdk-21.0.6-windows-x64.msi
+- Directly download OpenJDK `v21.0.6` from: https://aka.ms/download-jdk/microsoft-jdk-21.0.6-windows-x64.msi
 - Download through web browser and double-click the `*.msi` file to install
 - During installation, change the settings below to have `JAVA_HOME` and JavaSoft (Oracle) registry keys overwritten